castro-gzlz/mr-plotter/README.md

 ### Example 4: Non-numerical color codings and dark plots | The TESS legacy

-There are several parameters such as the discovery year, discovery facility or technique, etc, that you might want to **separate by groups** instead of considering a color map.
+There are several parameters such as the discovery year, facility, or technique, that you might want to **separate by groups**.
 This is now possible to implement in *mr-plotter* (v1+).
 In this example, we first build the mass-radius diagram of small planets colored according to their discovery year.

 ```
 python mr-plotter.py example4_year.ini